venatisriya/final-project/README.md

 - `random_forest(dataset, column1, column2, column3, column4, summary_req, predict_val)`

-  `dataset` refers to the input data frame. `column1`, `column2`, `column3`, `column4` are integers specifying which columns to use from the data frame.
+  `dataset` refers to the input data frame. `column1`, `column2`, `column3`, `column4` are integers specifying which columns to use from the data frame, providing the flexibility to put the complete data frame instead of individual columns.
 Specify `column3` and/or `column4` as 0 if you do not want all the four columns. `predict_val` provides the test value to predict the output of the random forest algorithm. `summary_req = TRUE` prints the algorithm summary.

 **4) models.R**